Oulton Broad South railway station

-Oulton Broad South railway station is on the East Suffolk Line in the east of England, and is one of two stations serving Oulton Broad, Suffolk.
+Oulton Broad South railway station (originally Carlton Colville) is on the East Suffolk Line in the east of England, and is one of two stations serving Oulton Broad, Suffolk.
 The other is Oulton Broad North on the Wherry Lines.
-Oulton Broad South is the next station along from Lowestoft on the line to Ipswich, and from Lowestoft the line crosses Mutford Bridge with a view of Lake Lothing to the east and Oulton Broad lake to the west.
+Oulton Broad South is the next station along from Lowestoft on the line to Ipswich, and from Lowestoft the line crosses Mutford Bridge with a view of Lake Lothing to the east and Oulton Broad Lake to the west.
 The station is 115 mi 42 chain measured from London Liverpool Street via Ipswich.

 It is managed by Greater Anglia, which also operates all trains that call.

 History

 The station was opened on 1 June 1859 as Carlton Colville by the East Suffolk Railway when it opened the line between Lowestoft and Beccles.
 The line had been promoted by the Lowestoft and Beccles Railway but they were acquired by the East Suffolk Railway on 23 July 1858, before the line opened.